XenyxNZ/Arma-3-Performance-Guide/Guide.md

 * To download the latest, or previous versions of mimalloc, look for the "Assets" section found at the bottom of each release, then download the **.dll** file contained within it.
 Downloading the Source code (zip) and (tar.gz) is not necessary.

-### Taking full advantage of mimalloc
+## Taking full advantage of memory allocators
-John Gold King's mimalloc supports the "Lock Pages in Memory" (LPIM) feature which prevents Windows from shifting Arma 3's application data into virtual memory.
-This can increase in-game performance, as virtual memory is considerably slower than physical memory (RAM).
+Arma 3 supports Large-pages, which is a feature that requires Lock Pages in Memory (LPIM) privileges.
+This prevents Windows from shifting Arma 3's application data into virtual memory.
+Enabling privileges for this can increase in-game performance, as virtual memory is significantly slower than physical memory (RAM).

-**Enabling Lock Pages in Memory:**
+### Enabling Lock Pages in Memory:

 Please note that a **Professional, Enterprise or Education** edition of Windows is required to access the LPIM feature.